journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 ) we've confirmed that the quotes are even.
 We remove the first linefeed (which got added after the first H) and replace the rest with a single space. - If we get here, we're not replacing the pattern buffer into the hold buffer (using h), so the next cycle starts clean.

 So.
 That works.
-And after looking more into the sed info pages, it turns out that the d restarts the cycle.
-So that second regex match isn't even needed.
+And after looking more into the sed info pages, it turns out that the d command restarts the cycle.
+That means that the second regex match isn't even needed.
 It could instead just be:

 Attempt #2: use only the pattern buffer